frei480/knowledge-base/pandas IO tools.md

 .. code-block:: python

 # Returns a DataFrame
    pd.read_excel("path_to_file.xls", "Sheet1", index_col=None, na_values=["NA"])

 Using the sheet index:

 .. code-block:: python

 # Returns a DataFrame
    pd.read_excel("path_to_file.xls", 0, index_col=None, na_values=["NA"])

 Using all default values:

 .. code-block:: python

 # Returns a DataFrame
    pd.read_excel("path_to_file.xls")

 Using None to get all sheets:

 .. code-block:: python

-   # Returns a dictionary of DataFrames
+# Returns a Dictionary of DataFrames
    pd.read_excel("path_to_file.xls", sheet_name=None)

 Using a list to get multiple sheets:

 .. code-block:: python

-   # Returns the 1st and 4th sheet, as a dictionary of DataFrames.
+# Returns the 1st and 4th Sheet, as a Dictionary of DataFrames.
    pd.read_excel("path_to_file.xls", sheet_name=["Sheet1", 3])

 ``read_excel`` can read more than one sheet, by setting ``sheet_name`` to either